dirkrombauts/DirkRombautsPicklesPro.github.io/_posts/2016-02-09-your-first-steps-with-specflow.markdown

 - Give SpecFlow a calculator object to use.
 - Tell SpecFlow to call the `Enter` method on the calculator whenever the scenario says to enter a value.
 - Tell SpecFlow to call the `Add` method on the calculator whenever the scenario says to press add.
-- Tell SpecFlow to take the value from the `Display` property and compare it against the expected value whenever the scenario says to the display should have a certain value.
+- Tell SpecFlow to take the value from the `Display` property and compare it against the expected value whenever the scenario says the display should have a certain value.

 ## Implement the Business Logic